How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 The way we view chronic illness and pain needs change.
 Worker’s compensation needs change.
 Healthcare needs change.
 Society needs change.
 We need change.

-It breaks my heart to see people trying to get better while also having to fight the system and fight stigma.
+It breaks my heart to see people trying to get better while also having to fight the system and fight stigma and fight for care.
 And it is a fight, don’t get me wrong.
-But it needn’t be.
+And it needn’t be.
+Shouldn’t be.

 To be clear, there are good people in the system.
-The system is broken, though.
+But the system is broken.

 Be the change